Sue: Is this the fabled 10-parter I’ve heard so much about?

 Sue: I wouldn’t have started with the Quarks, mate.
 You’ve blown your case straight away.

-Me: Don’t you find it cruel and tragic?
+Me: Don’t you think that’s cruel and tragic?

 Sue: Not really.

-Sue: Well that was weird.
+Sue: Well, that was weird.
 Was it supposed to be funny?

 Me: Funny?
 What’s so funny about it?

-Sue: I do have a question, though.
+Sue: I do have one question, though.